Xeljanz Injury Lawyers

 Xeljanz’s potential harm is serious due to the drug’s initial praise as a much-needed solution for patients.
 This drug was initially considered a “blockbuster” immunology drug which helps those with psoriatic arthritis, rheumatoid arthritis, and ulcerative colitis.
 Now, a study has shown that the drug could be dangerous for patients.
 If you’ve suffered because of the side-effects of Xeljanz, call Arnold & Itkin today.
 Our team has won billions for clients, and we are ready to help you get financial relief for your suffering.

-Our team of Xeljanz injury lawyers is ready to help you when you call us at (888) 493-1629.
-If we take your case, you only pay us if we win!
+Our team of Xeljanz injury lawyers is ready to help.
+Give us a call at (888) 493-1629 for a free consultation, and get the answers you need.
+If we take your case, you only pay if we win!

 Why Did the FDA Require Xeljanz’s Boxed Warning?

 The FDA added warnings to Xeljanz packaging because of the findings of recent safety trials.
 Specifically, the FDA warns those who take a 10 milligram dose twice daily should not do so as a treatment for their psoriatic arthritis or rheumatoid arthritis.
 Instead, these patients should take a 5mg twice-daily dose of the drug.
 A 10mg dose of Xeljanz is only approved for patients with moderate to severe ulcerative colitis.

 What Are the Risks of XelJanz?

 The risks of Xeljanz were made public in February after the FDA released a safety communication triggered by a recent safety trial.
 An independent panel found that patients with rheumatoid arthritis were more likely to suffer from a serious or fatal pulmonary embolism (a blood clot in the lungs) on a 10mg dose.
 The research concluded that a 5mg dosage was far less likely to cause severe side effects.